cloudnative-pg/cloudnative-pg/hack/e2e/README.md

 * `E2E_PRE_ROLLING_UPDATE_IMG`: test a rolling upgrade from this version to the latest minor
 * `E2E_DEFAULT_STORAGE_CLASS`: default storage class, depending on the provider
+* `AZURE_STORAGE_ACCOUNT`: Azure storage account to test backup and restore, using Barman Cloud on Azure blob storage
+* `AZURE_STORAGE_KEY`: Azure storage key to test backup and restore, using Barman Cloud on Azure blob storage

 If the `CONTROLLER_IMG` is in a private registry, you'll also need to define the following variables to create a pull secret: